-The ordinary general meeting (the Annual General Meeting) is convened once a year in order to carry out tasks such as adopting the annual accounts and consolidated accounts, discharging the members of the Board of Directors and the Managing Director from liability and deciding how the profit for the past financial year is to be allocated.
-The Annual General Meeting also decides on guidelines for remuneration to senior executives.
-In addition, the meeting decides on any proposed amendments to the Articles of Association and elects the Board of Directors and, when necessary, auditors for the forthcoming period of office.
+The ordinary general meeting (the annual general meeting) is convened once a year in order to carry out tasks such as adopting the annual accounts and consolidated accounts, discharging the members of the board of directors and the chief executive officer from liability and deciding how the profit for the past financial year is to be allocated.
+The annual general meeting also decides on guidelines for remuneration to senior executives.
+In addition, the meeting decides on any proposed amendments to the articles of association and elects the board of directors and, when necessary, auditors for the forthcoming period of office.
 Extraordinary general meetings can be held where there is a particular need to do so.